 I’ve been debating since last week about posting pictures of my Bombshell swimsuit on me.
 I know that it’s helpful for other sewists to see garments on a body rather than flat or on a hanger, but I just would rather not have pictures of me in a swimsuit floating around the internet (Let the chick-chick-chicken calls ensue).
 I’d still like to share some pictures of the suit, with you though.

-When the sewing blogs exploded with Bombshells (forgive me, I just couldn’t help myself ), I was filled with excitement about the pattern, too.
+When the sewing blogs exploded with Bombshells (forgive me, I just couldn’t help myself :-P), I was filled with excitement about the pattern, too.
 I bought the pattern almost immediately after its release, and I’ve had this swimsuit completed for several weeks.
 I’ve worn it several times already, and I have to say, I really LOVE this suit.
 I may not be posting pictures of it on me, but that has nothing to do with being self-conscious.
 The suit accentuates curves in all the right ways.
 I truly feel beautiful and confident while wearing it.
 It probably would have been too much for y’all to handle anyway.
 The dress form certainly keeps things on this blog innocuous, albeit somewhat boring.
 Continue reading

 Being the procrastinator that I am when it comes to photographing projects, I have created quite the backlog.
 Rather than going in chronological order, I’ve decided to skip around and share some of my more recent makes.
 I made this top about 3 weeks ago.